 Sun Microsystems v.
 Azul

-(ND Cal).
+(N.D.
+Cal.).
 Represented Sun in connection with patent, trade secret, contract and interference claims brought against former employees concerning JAVA-based software and hardware for parallel chip computing.
+Obtained successful settlement.

 Board of Regents of the University of Texas v.
 Eastman Kodak Company